Search Icon A magnifying glass icon.

 The following is a detailed list of application requirements:

-4. Write a 500-word essay expressing why you are interested in studying your chosen major – Graphic Design, Web Design, Digital Media, Illustration, Advertising Design, or Digital Photography.
-Essays will be evaluated for style and content as well as grammar, vocabulary, punctuation, and spelling.
+2. Original 500-word essay, written in your own words, expressing why you are interested in your chosen major (Graphic Design, Digital Media, Illustration, and so on.)
+Essays will be evaluated for style and content, as well as grammar, vocabulary, punctuation, and spelling.

 Undergraduate Certificate Admissions